 Neurobiology of Treatment Response: A Follow-up to a Brief Cognitive Behavioral Therapy Trial for Anxious and/or Depressed Youth

-This study, a collaboration between TEND Lab and ChAAMP, is a follow-up to a previous study that tested efficacy and effectiveness of brief cognitive behavioral therapy for youths suffering from anxiety and/or depression in primary care.
+This study, a collaboration between TEND Lab and ChAAMP, is a follow-up to a previous study that tested the efficacy and effectiveness of brief cognitive behavioral therapy for youths suffering from anxiety and/or depression in primary care.
 In the current study, we evaluate current symptom levels in previously treated youth.
 Participants will complete an fMRI scan to identify differences in brain activity related to social and emotional functioning.
 Potential benefits of this follow-up include an increased understanding of the long-term impact of the tested treatment program on symptoms.
 This project also begins a line of work that evaluates neurobiological mechanisms of psychological treatments.

 FACE IT LAB

 TEND Lab is collaborating with the Center for Understanding and Treating Anxiety on neuroimaging the FACE IT study.
-In this study, we will investigate how brain imaging can help us predict how much symptom reduction kids with obsessive compulsive disorder experience after the FACE IT treatment, as well as how this treatment may change the brain.
+In this study, we will investigate how brain imaging can help us predict how much symptom reduction kids with obsessive-compulsive disorder experience after the FACE IT treatment, as well as how this treatment may change the brain.
 Treatment includes family-based exposure with response prevention and a novel computerized training task.
-Study aims include examining the relative contribution of changes in automatic versus strategic behavioral approach in predicting symptom changes as well as underlying neurobiological mechanisms.
+Study aims include examining the relative contribution of changes in automatic versus strategic behavioral approaches in predicting symptom changes as well as underlying neurobiological mechanisms.